Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Quantum feedback

 To her, the state of register $B$ in the input state of the quantum algorithm is still maximally mixed.
-In fact, once removed the projection $P_{B}$, $U_{B}$ leaves state (\ref{in}) unaltered up to an irrelevant permutation of the random phases.
-Thus, disregarding this permutation, state (\ref{in}) is the input state to Alice.
+In fact, once removed the projection $P_{B}$, the unitary transformation $U_{B}$ leaves the maximally mixed state of register $B$ unaltered up to an irrelevant permutation of the random phases.
+Thus, disregarding the permutation, state (\ref{in}) is the input state to Alice.

 We started with register $B$ in a maximally mixed state to represent the fact that, to Alice, the problem setting is physically hidden.
 The two bit entropy of state (\ref{in}) represents Alice's complete ignorance of the setting.